 What’s in This Take the A Train Jazz Guitar Chord Study

 To help you translate these labels, here are short definitions for each of the text labels in the chord study at the end of this lesson.
-Check them out and feel free to come back and reference them as you work through the chord study in your woodshedding.
+Check them out and feel free to come back and reference them as you work through the chord study.

-Drop 2 Chords: Built with the interval structure R-5-7-3, with the inversions derived from that starting point, Drop 2 shapes are some of the most commonly used chords in jazz.
+Drop 2 Chords: built with the interval structure 1-5-7-3, with the inversions derived from that starting point, drop 2 shapes are some of the most commonly used chords in jazz.

-3 to 9 Chords: In these four-note jazz guitar chords, the root has been replaced by the 9th, forming the interval structure 3-5-7-9, allowing you to outline the changes without playing the root at the same time.
+3 to 9 Chords: in these four-note jazz guitar chords, the root has been replaced by the 9th, forming the interval structure 3-5-7-9.
+This allows you to outline the changes without playing the root at the same time.

-b7 Sub Chords: With these shapes, used over Dominant 7th chords, you are playing a maj7#11 voicing from the b7 of the chord, such as Bbmaj7#11 over C7.
+b7 Sub Chords: with these shapes, used over dominant 7th chords, you are playing a maj7#11 voicing from the b7 of the chord.
+An example is Bbmaj7#11 over C7.
 When doing so, you are outlining the 3rd, b7th, 9th and 13th of the underlying C7 sound.

-Chord Subs: These chord subs are either taken from the diatonic key, such as walking up Fmaj7 to Gm7 and Am7 over a static Fmaj7 chord, or half step approaches to the next chord such a Gm7-Db7-C7.
-These shapes are labelled as their chord name only in the study to save space on the page.
+Chord Subs: these chord substitutions are either taken from the diatonic key, such as walking up Fmaj7 to Gm7 and Am7 over a static Fmaj7 chord, or half-step approaches to the next chord such a Gm7-Db7-C7.
+These shapes are labeled as their chord name only in the study to save space on the page.

-Drop 3 Chords: Along with Drop 2 chords, Drop 3 shapes are some of the most commonly learned and applied shapes in jazz guitar.
-Built from the interval structure Root-7-3-5 and its inversions, these shapes work well when focusing on bass notes in your playing.
+Drop 3 Chords: Along with drop 2 chords, drop 3 shapes are some of the most commonly learned and applied shapes in jazz guitar.
+Built from the interval structure 1-7-3-5 and its inversions, these shapes work well when focusing on bass notes in your playing.